JBlitzar/Text2Image/NOTES.md

 - This is taking a while, I'm going to try a just xattn run first.
 - ok.
 Just xattn run (`run_3_jxa` `jxa` just cross attention) is looking pretty good!
 Loss is jumpy, but as low as 0.015 halfway through epoch 1.
 (Ranges 0.1-3)
 - `run_3_jxa` 1 epoch later, and its looking pretty good!
 It took at least until epoch 3 on `run1` to get not-noise images, but by epoch 1 it happened for us
-- ok quite a few hours later, results are looking pretty good! (epoch 7) Like it actually looks like the thing its describing. (kind of)
+- ok quite a few hours later, results are looking pretty good! (epoch 7) Like it actually looks like the thing its describing. (kind of).
+Going to let this run overnight

+Jul 22:

+- Okay, its the morning ( epoch 14 `run_3_jxa`) and things are looking good!
+Losses around 0.05, going as low as 0.02. wow!
+Things are coming along, I'll train this up and then set my sights on the unet.